yokolet/new-note/algo/others/2022-09-26-alert-using-same-key-card-three-or-more-times-in-a-one-hour-period.md

 - Sorting
 date: 2022-09-26 14:30 +0900
 ---
-## Introduction
-The problem asks individual's 3 consecutive time differences.
-Sorting is the first to be done.
-We should focus on 3 consecutive time differences, so the approach would be a sliding window or two pointers.
-In the end, names should be sorted to meet the requirement.

 ## Problem Description
 > LeetCode company workers use key-cards to unlock office doors.